davidmoltin/turbo-docusaurus/apps/core/docs/authentication/index.md

 Authorization: Bearer 212LJ3k0i2382364HIUEjfeJB98yvH
 ```

-Authentication INSERT HERE token gives permissions for the client to access their data, and is used to authenticate a request to the API endpoint.
+Authentication token gives permissions for the client to access their data, and is used to authenticate a request to the API endpoint.

 :::note
 Read our [Quick Start guide](/guides/Getting-Started/your-first-api-request) on how to make your first API request.